JocysCom/UMQF/MORA/analysis/enders-game/entities/dink-meeker-actions.md

 UMQ_final(a,e) = +0.003 × 1.0 × 1.0 = **+0.003**

 ### 2 Bonzo - warning

+Context: Dink warned Bonzo against hurting Ender, trying to prevent him from committing a crime that would ruin his life.

 - ΔOS = +0.05 (Tried to prevent Bonzo from committing murder/ruining his life)
 - VSA(Bonzo) = 0.40